 What you need is the right mindset, methods, materials and, just as important, the right supportive structures in place.

 Taking on B1 German with Dr P

-I’ll be leading a group of learners on a ten-week journey.
-I’m partnering with some of the best native-speaker teachers out there to create interesting and realistic conversational materials that are at just the right level so you don’t feel overwhelmed.
+In the next round of “Into Intermediate German”, I’ll be leading a group of learners on a nine-week journey.
+I’ve partnered with some of the best native-speaker teachers out there to create interesting and realistic conversational materials that are at just the right level so you don’t feel overwhelmed.

 There will be guidance on to-the-point, jargon free explanations of key new structures and phrases, exercises to train those language muscles and a “brain-savvy” interactive study routine.
 That’s not about technical wizardry it’s about using the materials in ways that reflect the way that cognitive science tells us work best.

-There’ll be live mentoring from my and you’ll have my unlimited personal email support….and a lively supportive online community discussion forum.
+There’ll be methods training vids from me and you’ll have my unlimited personal email support.

 For more details, head over to the info and enrolment page.
 Don’t miss this chance for a summer transformation in your German abilities.

 Los geht’s! 🙂